ppy/osu-wiki/news/2021/2021-03-07-monthly-beatmapping-contest-march-2021.md

 And just to be super clear about the osu! limitation: 1/4 sliders with reverse arrows are not allowed, while a 1/8 slider with a reverse arrow is.
 This limitation is focused on the length of the original slider, like [this limitation from last year](https://osu.ppy.sh/home/news/2020-06-04-monthly-beatmapping-contest-june#limitation).

-Major props to [radar](https://osu.ppy.sh/users/7131099) for organizing and deciding the limitation for osu!taiko's contest.
+Major props to ::radar::{ user-id=7131099 } for organizing and deciding the limitation for osu!taiko's contest.
 Hopefully taiko mappers don't find his limitation too cruel, unlike standard osu! mappers who surely will find the "no 1/4 sliders" limitation obnoxious.

 ### Songs